rsasaki0109/q-method/README.md

 # q-method
-a robust attitude estimation method
+this is test code.
-test
+q-method is a robust attitude estimation method. it estimates a quaternion to minimize Wahba's loss function.